LAWF 3000 |

 3 credits

 Students prepare for the challenges and opportunities of practicing law successfully in a rapidly changing business, technological and regulatory environment.
 Weekly class meetings are structured as partners' meetings among partners in a (fictional) innovative law firm.
-Themes include: access to justice and the problem of affordable legal services; changes in and challenges to the “big law" paradigm; how technological developments are changing the practice of law; legal business regulation and alternative business structures; innovation in legal education; and diversity and equity in the profession.
+Themes include: access to justice and the problem of affordable legal services; changes in and challenges to the รขโฌลbig law" paradigm; how technological developments are changing the practice of law; legal business regulation and alternative business structures; innovation in legal education; and diversity and equity in the profession.
+More information about this course

 Community Lawyering (3,0,0)